Unsa22/CodeAlpha_IMAGE_GALLERY/README.md

 # CodeAlpha_IMAGE_GALLERY

-This is my first task of Internship at CodeSoft.
+This is my first task of Internship at Code Alpha.